operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/quickstart.md

 ### Build and push the operator image

-Use the built-in Makefile targets to build and push your operator.
+Ensure that you performed the [`envtest` setup][envtest-setup] described above and use the built-in Makefile targets to build and push your operator.
 Make sure to define `IMG` when you call `make`:

 ```sh